WHU

 The ACMAR is the largest academic conference on management accounting in the German speaking countries.

-WHU's doctoral program in the area of management accounting has been ranked No. 2 in Europe.
+WHU's doctoral program in the area of management accounting has been ranked No. 1 in Germany.

 Become the newest member of the IMC team!